lilactown/dom/README.md

 > Side effects may include...

-[incremental-dom](https://github.com/google/incremental-dom) operates via side- effects; when you call `$` or `div` via this library, the library does some internal book keeping to track what elements contain others via the order of `open` and `close` calls.
+[incremental-dom](https://github.com/google/incremental-dom) operates via side- effects; when you call `$` or a specific DOM macro like `div` via this library, the library does some internal book keeping to track what elements contain others via the order of `open` and `close` calls.

 ```clojure
 ($ "div" (text "hello"))